Darwin & Surrounds 7 day itinerary

 Relaxing dinner with the locals

 Make your way back to Darwin in the afternoon.
-Enjoy dinner at Darwin Trailer Boat Club and toast to a day well spent in the Top End.
+Enjoy dinner at the Darwin Trailer Boat Club or Ski Club and toast to a day well spent in the Top End.

 Cruising Top End wetlands teeming with wildlife should be on everyone’s bucket list.